9 Things That Causes Water Pollution And Its Possible Solution

 With Your Environment

-- Plant trees or any plants near bodies of water so that when it rains, the topsoil with personal chemicals will not get washed away.
+• Plant trees or plants near bodies of water so that the topsoil with personal chemicals will not get washed away when it rains.
 Big trees will help prevent soil erosion.
-When the soil is eroded, the pesticides and chemicals on the land will be washed away and carried on the sea.
+When the soil is eroded, the pesticides and chemicals on the land will be washed away and carried into the sea.
 But if there are big trees to stop the eroding of the soil, the oceans will be protected.

-- Do your part by picking up some litter that you see in the environment.
-Pick up those candy wrapper, plastic, and others.
+• Do your part by picking up some litter you see in the environment.
+Pick up those candy wrappers, plastic, and others.
 With this, you can also lead as a good example and encourage others to do their part.

 With Your Actions

-- When cooking your food, do not throw excess fat or oil down in the drain.
-Drain your dirty dishes in the container and discard them as a solid waste once they are full and dries.
+• Do not throw excess fat or oil down the drain when cooking.
+Once your dirty dishes are full and dry, drain them in a container and discard them as solid waste.

-- Some people flush down the unused pharmaceutical drugs down the drains until it accumulates into massive amounts.
-You can prevent this incident from happening by dropping off the unused medicines at a drug drop-off which is usually organized by the government and other organizations.
+• Some people flush unused pharmaceutical drugs down the drain until they accumulate in massive amounts.
+You can prevent this incident from happening by dropping off unused medicines at a drug drop-off, which the government and other organizations usually organize.

-- Throw your chemical cleaners, oil, and non-biodegradable items in proper places that they won't end up down the drain.
+• Place your chemical cleaners, oil, and non-biodegradable items where they belong so they won't go down the drain.

-- Always keep your vehicles in good condition so they won't leak oil, coolant, or antifreeze.
-This is to avoid oil spills in the water.
+• Always keep your vehicles in good condition to prevent oil, coolant, and antifreeze leaks.
+This will also prevent oil from spilling into the water.

 With Your Job

-- Food waste in your workplace can be a good source of going to landfills.
+• Food waste in your workplace can be a source of waste in landfills.
 It is better to recycle your food waste.

-- If you are a farmer, allow your animals to graze only when it is a well-vegetated pasture to prevent soil erosion.
-If you have a garden at home, avoid the use of pesticides to make your plants grow.
+• If you are a farmer, allow your animals to graze only when it is a well-vegetated pasture to prevent soil erosion.
+If you have a garden at home, avoid using pesticides to make your plants grow.

 With Your Industry

-- If you are in the manufacturing industry, review your processes, then try and discover a way to use your raw materials more efficiently.
+• If you are in the manufacturing industry, review your processes and discover a way to use your raw materials more efficiently.
 For example, check if these materials can be recycled within your business's manufacturing process.

-- One business's waste can be another's a resource.
-If you want to reduce your business's industrial waste, look at the waste that can be utilized as a resource in another business's manufacturing process.
-This manner of exchange can help prevent waste from becoming waste, which is a first step in the waste.
+• One business's waste can be another's resource.
+To reduce your business's industrial waste, look at the waste that can be utilized in another business's manufacturing process.
+This exchange can help prevent waste from becoming waste, which is a first step in the waste.

-- Reduce your amount of packaging.
-This can be done in two ways.
-First, reduce the amount of packaging on the products, and second, compare the packaging of any products your purchase.
-For example, many products reduce their packaging when bought in bulk.
-This is a remarkable way of reducing the waste you produce.
+• Reduce your packaging.
+There are two ways to do this: reduce the amount of packaging on products and compare the packaging of any products you purchase.
+For example, many products reduce their packaging when bought in bulk, which is a remarkable way to reduce the waste you produce.

-- You can also hire a professional waste management business that can provide various waste management services designed to manage your wastes.
-This service will be effective and in a responsible manner that causes minimal disruption to your business.
+• You can also hire a professional business to provide various waste management services designed to manage your waste.
+This service will be effective and responsible, causing minimal disruption to your business.

 With Your Voice

-- Tell the federal government, the US Army Corps of Engineers, and your local elected officials that you support the Clean Water Act.
-You may also learn how you and those around you can get involved in the policy-making process.
+• Tell the federal government, the US Army Corps of Engineers, and your local elected officials that you support the Clean Water Act.
+You may also learn how you and those around you can participate in policy-making.
 Public waterways serve every American.
 We should all have a say in how they're protected.

 Conclusion

-In sum, water pollution has been one of the major issues of countries around the world.
-Water is essential in our lives, and we cannot just ignore the fact that the world’s source of clean water is depleting.
+In summary, water pollution is a major issue in countries worldwide.
+Water is essential to our lives, and we cannot ignore the fact that the world’s clean water is being depleted.

 The government spends billions to rehabilitate bodies of water and save their people from disasters.

-However, we still have time to prove our worth on this planet and save mother earth from destruction.
-We must change our lifestyle and live.
+However, we still have time to prove our worth on this planet and save Mother Earth from destruction.
+We must change our lifestyles and lives.
 Go green and save the water.